conradakunga/Blog/_posts/2025-02-18-getting-a-list-of-available-docker-image-tags-from-the-command-line.md

 ![dockerJSON](../images/2025/02/dockerJSON.png)

-We need to only fetch the interesting bits:
+We need only to fetch the interesting bits:

 ![dockerTag](../images/2025/02/dockerTag.png)

-We can extract this tag that is in the `name` property from the results array using the [jq](https://jqlang.org/) tool, like this:
+We can extract this tag that is in the `name` property from the `results` array using the [jq](https://jqlang.org/) tool, like this:

 ```bash
 http "https://registry.hub.docker.com/v2/repositories/library/elasticsearch/tags/" | jq -r '.results[].name'